-Prioritize Education Funding to Guarantee Adequate Recurring Revenues

-Over the last ten years, public school funding has been reduced as a percent of general fund expenditures.
-Every dollar spent through the failed strategy of tax breaks for the rich (households of \$250,000 + income) is a dollar taken from our students.
+Prioritize Education Funding to Guarantee Adequate Recurring Revenues: Over the last ten years, public school funding has been reduced as a percent of general fund expenditures.
+Every dollar spent through the failed strategy of tax breaks for the rich is a dollar taken from our students.
 Adopt a strategy to provide revenue for sufficient funding to meet student needs for every New Mexico student.

-- Repeal the 2013 Corporate Tax Give-Away - Restore Personal Income Tax Rates of 2003 - Raise Cigarette, Alcohol, and Gas Taxes (Excise Taxes) - Repeal the Capital Gains Deduction that allows investments to be taxed at lower rate than the hard-earned wages of New Mexico workers
+- Repeal the 2013 Corporate Tax Give-Away - Restore Personal Income Tax Rates of 2003.

+- Raise Cigarette, Alcohol, and Gas Taxes (Excise Taxes) - Repeal the Capital Gains Deduction that allows investments to be taxed at a lower rate than the hard-earned wages of New Mexico workers.
-Safeguarding School Employee Retirement

-Retirement credit is earned compensation-not a "gift" from taxpayers.
-Provide all education employees the full benefits of retirement through a fully funded defined benefit plan, with the original COLA's restored, without offsets for other pension plans.
-The financial security of the New Mexico Educational Retirement Association (ERB) must be ensured through measures supported by the stakeholder groups comprising ERB membership.
+Safeguarding School Employee Retirement: Retirement credit is earned compensation-not a "gift" from taxpayers.
+Provide all education employees with the full benefits of retirement through a fully funded defined benefit plan, with the original COLA's restored, without offsets for other pension plans.
+The financial security of the New Mexico Educational Retirement Association (ERB) must be ensured through measures supported by the partner groups comprising ERB membership.

-Return to Work Educators

-Reduce or eliminate Return to Work employees wait out period to 4-6 weeks and eliminate cap on compensation limit.
+Return to Work Educators: Reduce or eliminate Return to Work employees' wait out period and eliminate cap on compensation limit.
 This will allow retired educators to return immediately to address the educator shortage.

-Providing Pay Equity and a Living Wage for All School Employees

-Student success is enhanced with a stable, resourced high-quality educational workforce.
-Provide a \$15 minimum wage for all school employees, including but not limited to school secretaries and other administrative support staff, food service, transport, and custodial employees.
-Fully fund the statutorily required increase to Statewide Teacher Licensure levels to \$45,000 for Level One; \$55,000 for Level Two; and, \$65,000 for Level Three, and ensure all experienced teachers at each level are similarly respected by enacting an across-the-board minimum increase of ten percent (10%).
-Add another level of teacher pay for a teacher resident at \$35,000.
+Providing Pay Equity and a Living Wage for All School Employees: Student success is enhanced with a stable, resourced high-quality educational workforce.
+Provide an appropriate living wage for all school employees, including but not limited to paraeducators, school secretaries and other administrative support staff, food service, transportation, and custodial employees maintance employees, licensed trades, security officers.
+Fully fund the statutorily required increases to Statewide Teacher Licensure levels and ensure all experienced teachers at each level are similarly respected by enacting an across-the-board minimal increase that exceed cost of living increases.
+Add another level of teacher pay for a teacher resident.
 Enact and fund appropriate licensure level minimum salaries for Education Assistants/paraprofessionals, and other licensed educational professionals.